 How and when do students learn of the decision?

-The Selection Panel will convene to determine the award of thescholarship in mid-October each year.
+The selection committee will convene to determine award of the scholarship in early February

 History or background of award